Microscopic constraints for the equation of state and structure of neutron stars: a Bayesian model mixing framework: Stationary Gaussian Processes

 Each of the correlation functions investigated in this section contains a length scale, $\ell$.
 This parameter generally encodes the distance in the input space over which correlations in the data exist.
 For the current analysis, we use a truncated normal distribution as our prior on the length scale:

 where $a_{\ell},b_{\ell}$ are the hard cutoffs of the uniform distribution, and $\mu_{\ell}, \sigma^{2}_{\ell}$ are the mean and variance of the normal distribution, respectively.
-The parameters chosen for the hyperpriors on each kernel's lengthscale are given in Table~~\ref{tab:stationary_priors}.
+The parameters chosen for the hyperpriors on each kernel's length scale are given in Table~~\ref{tab:stationary_priors}.

 We begin our covariance function analysis with the squared-exponential RBF (hereafter just ``RBF'') kernel, which has the structure

 Its only hyperparameter is the length scale $\ell$, which, for the case of this kernel, directly describes the correlation length of the function.
 We place a hyperprior on $\ell$ using Eq.~\eqref{eq:hyperpriorgeneral}.
 We select the range $[a_{\ell},b_{\ell}]$ by recalling that neither $\chi$EFT nor pQCD training data should, \textit{a priori}, influence predictions in the other theory's region, since we initially assume no inter-model correlations between the two sets of training data used.
 This then implies that the correlation falloff in Eq.~\eqref{eq:rbfkernel} must be reasonably rapid, so that there is minimal influence from a particular theory by the time the GP reaches the opposite edge of the intermediate region.
 We therefore choose the range of $[a_{\ell},b_{\ell}]$ to correspond to an initial expectation of $3\%-5\%$ correlation between \ChiEFT~at $n_B=2n_0$ and pQCD at densities of $2n_0$ and $20n_0$ or $40n_0$, depending on the choice of pQCD lower limit.
 The mean value of the truncated normal is taken to be around the lower bound of this interval, to favor smaller correlations.